SvitlanaLukicheva/FastqFilesHandler/README.md

 # FastqFilesHandler user's guide
 Program allowing to perform the following transformations on fastq files:
-- merge several fastq files in one interleaved fastq file
+- merge several fastq files into one interleaved fastq file
 - convert files in fastq format to fasta format
 - remove read pairs containing a specified DNA sequence from paired-end fastq files